 Throwing the ship a lifeline

 The USLM has transported LV-112 back to Boston Harbor from Oyster Bay, Long Island, NY.
 While commissioned as a lightship, Nantucket / LV-112's home port was Boston (U.S. Coast Guard First District headquarters).
 LV-112 was also decommissioned in Boston.
-Once again, Boston will be LV-112's home port, berthed at a public facility arranged through the Massachusetts Port Athority (Massport).
+Once again, Boston is LV-112's home port.

 Every little bit helps!
 Even if you can only afford $1.00, any amount you are able to contribute would be greatly appreciated.
 The United States Lightship Museum (USLM) is a 501(c)3 non-profit organization.
 Charitable donations are tax-deductible to the full extent allowed by law.
 If you prefer to mail in your contribution instead of donating electronically on our website (How to Help), please make your check payable to: USLM / Nantucket / LV-112 and mail it to: United States Lightship Museum, Inc., P.O.
 Box 454, Amesbury, MA 01913.
 Thank you!

 We would like to thank the following for helping us with our research, regarding LV-112: